 An example of a HIPAA email disclaimer would be:

 “The information contained in this transmission may contain privileged and confidential information, including patient information protected by federal and state privacy laws.
 It is intended only for the use of the person(s) named above.
 If you are not the intended recipient, you are hereby notified that any review, dissemination, distribution, or duplication of this communication is strictly prohibited.
 If you are not the intended recipient, please contact the sender by reply email and destroy all copies of the original message.”

 It’s best to use dedicated email signature management solutions to centrally manage all disclaimer content from one central location.
-With central management, you can ensure that all users’ corporate emails consistently have the necessary legal disclaimer, meaning your employees have no input into how and when they are applied to their messages.
+With central management, you can always ensure that all users’ corporate emails consistently have the necessary legal disclaimer.